sogik/ZTalon/README.md

 # ZTalon

-Simple utility to debloat Windows in 2 clicks.
+Simple utility to debloat Windows.

 > [!CAUTION]
 > ZTalon is designed to be used on **freshly installed Windows 11 systems**.
 Trying to use ZTalon on an already in-use system, or a any older versions of Windows, is not guaranteed to work and can cause some apps to stop working properly and system corruption!